-With your GRIB data displayed with one of the shaded contour icons, look again at the layer meta-data (right-hand side of the window, Layers tab, click the 'i' button if it is not visible).
+With your GRIB data displayed with one of the shaded contour icons, look again at the layer meta-data (right-hand side of the window, Data tab).
 There is a button at the bottom which allows you to choose to view the histogram using the current contour settings instead of the default.
 Try it!
 Drop different contour icons into the plot to see what happens.